Today, we’re sharing how to create a simple nightly routine in 4 easy steps!

 - Off to sleepy town!

-I know sometimes after you come home from a long day the last thing you probably want to do is look at a list of things you feel like you have to accomplish.
-If you feel this way, give yourself some grace and rest.
-That being said, being tidy and organized does take effort.
-It takes consistent effort.
-It takes pushing through the thoughts of, “I’m too tired…too busy… too overwhelmed” to get things done.
+I know sometimes after a long day at work the last thing you probably want to do is look at a list of things you feel like you have to accomplish before going to bed.